 The Diplomatic Security Program of the State Department is designed to protect U.S. personnel, information, and facilities domestically and abroad.
-Constructing secure facilities abroad, providing security guards, and supporting counterintelligence are some important elements of the program.
-Detection and investigation of passport and visa fraud is another important component.
-The FY2004 budget request for the Diplomatic Security Program includes \$647 million for worldwide security upgrades in the Diplomatic and Consular programs account, \$861 million in worldwide security construction in the Embassy Security, Construction, and Maintenance account and \$10 million for Protection of Foreign Missions and Officials.
+Constructing secure facilities abroad, providing security guards, and supporting counterintelligence are some important elements of the program as is detection and investigation of passport and visa fraud.